Home / All Documents / Apply For Driving Licence After Ban Online (D27 Form, High-Risk Offenders)

 How To Check When Your Driving Ban Ends

-You will need:
+You will typically need:

-• Driving licence number (if you still have it).
+• Your driving licence number (if available)

-• National Insurance number.
+• Your National Insurance number

 What Happens If You Fail To Hand Your Licence To The Court?